bfetler/project_management/README.md

 + *If scope is increased:*
     + Add more iterations to increase schedule and get increased work done.
     + Add more resources within same schedule to get increased work done.

+Trade offs using the triple constraint are usually considered:
++ At project start.
++ When creating or adjusting different phases or sprints.
++ Within a phase or sprint to meet a deadline.

 #### 6. Work Items
 Define what the team will do in each phase or iteration.